Senior Financial Manager

 Holly first came to CMU in 1998 and currently serves as the Associate Vice President for Community Standards and Diversity Initiatives.
 In her role, Holly facilitates divisional professional development and strategic planning efforts and oversees functions in student conduct, diversity initiatives, and assessment and evaluation.
 Holly is the Student Affairs Liaison to the Heinz College and supports the overall graduate student experience in partnership with other units.
 Holly is also a self-described “history nerd” who loves to share nuggets of Carnegie Mellon trivia and a proud mom of three kids who have grown up way too fast.

 Joining the CMU community in 2017, Kate became a member of the Office of the Dean of Students in September 2019.
-As Project Coordinator, Kate supports operations in the Office of the Dean including system oversight of Emergency Student Loans and Alcohol Event Registration, programmatic support for IMPAQT and Fifth Year Scholars, and coordination of divisional events, programs, and projects for Student Affairs.
-Kate recently completed her M.Ed. at the University of Pittsburgh in Higher Education Management.
-With her newfound free time, Kate enjoys fixing up her historic Troy Hill home, listening to music and going to shows, art, and thrifting for vintage treasures.
+As Coordinator of Student Affairs and Project Administrator, Kate maintains oversight of the Student Emergency Support Funding program and procedures, provides Social Host training and oversight of Alcohol Event Registration, works on a team within the Office of the Dean focused on student support services and resources available within Student Affairs, and collaboratively coordinates the Fifth Year Scholar program.
+Additionally, Kate administers divisional events, programs, and projects for Student Affairs.
+She is proud to serve as co-chair of the Staff Council Sustainability Committee.
+Kate recently completed her MEd at the University of Pittsburgh in higher education management.
+In her free time, Kate enjoys fixing up her historic Troy Hill home, listening to music and going to shows, art, and thrifting for vintage treasures.

 Director of Student Support Resources & Housefellow